Talakaveri

 Talakaveri or Talacauvery is the place that is generally considered to be the source of the river Kaveri and a holy place for many Hindus.
-It is located on Brahmagiri hills near Bhagamandala in Kodagu district, Karnataka State.
-It is located close to the border with Kasaragod district.
+It is located on Brahmagiri hills near Bhagamandala in Kodagu district (Coorg), in the South Indian state of Karnataka.
+It is located close to the border with Kasaragod district, Kerala.
 Talakaveri stands at a height of 1,276 meters above sea level.
-However, there is not a permanent visible flow from this place to the main rivercourse except during the Monsoon.
+Despite its traditional status as the source of the Kaveri, there is no permanent visible flow from this place to the main rivercourse, except during the monsoon rains.